alexyoung23j/cursor-ruler/README.md

        - Issue comment
        - Pull request review comment

+Don't worry, the bot will never make any commits without your explicit approval!

 2. **Generate a Private Key**:

    - After creating the app, scroll down and click "Generate a private key"
    - Download the key file (it will be a .pem file)
-   - Format the key for use in environment variables:
+   - Format the key for use in environment variables (either upload the pem file to cloud console in the cursor-ruler root or download the repo locally and run the script):
      ```bash
      python scripts/format_private_key.py /path/to/your-private-key.pem
      ```